-We print most articles we are sent so long as they:
+We print most articles we are sent if they:

 - don’t go against our aims

 - are relevant and interesting to Sawston residents

 If they have been used in other publications (press releases, for instance), we will use them if we have space; we may edit them heavily, to give more space for contributions that have been written specially for us.